Oberon00/cpptutorial/proc/types-and-vars.rst

    because they are periodic to this base.
 Because money is one of the things where people tend to be really picky, floating point variables are basically unusable here.
 However, a single division for output is only just okay.

+Note that the ``auto`` keyword is used only once here: No new variables are introduced thereafter; it is really the value that is saved in the variable that changes.
+The `=` is the assignment operator: It assigns the value of the expression on its right side to its left side, which must be a variable.
+An assignment like ``3 = 4 + 3`` or ``1 * 2 = 2`` will not compile (after all, what should be the meaning of this?).

+Do not mistake the meaning of the assignment operator for the mathematical equals sign: while both use the same character, they don't mean the same.
+Mathematically, :math:`p = p + 90` is a proposition that is false (at least for real numbers), because it can be reduced to the obviously false :math:`0 = 90` by subtracting :math:`p` on both sides.
+In C++, however, ``p = p + 90`` is a command that tells the computer to compute the result of the expression ``p + 90`` and save it in the variable ``p``.

 Compound assignment
 -------------------